Photonic integrated circuit: Applications

-As global data consumption rises and demand for faster networks continues to grow, the world needs to find more sustainable solutions to the energy crisis and climate change.
-At the same time, ever more innovative applications for sensor technology, such as Lidar in autonomous driving vehicles, appear on the market.
-There is a need to keep pace with technological challenges.

-The expansion of 5G data networks and data centres, safer autonomous driving vehicles, and more efficient food production cannot be sustainably met by electronic microchip technology alone.
-However, combining electrical devices with integrated photonics provides a more energy efficient way to increase the speed and capacity of data networks, reduce costs and meet an increasingly diverse range of needs across various industries.
+Photonic chips are used for sensors, such as Lidar, diagnostic sensors for healthcare, instruments on satellites, in telecommunications for fibre-optic communication, among other things.

 Data and telecommunications

 The primary application for PICs is in the area of fibre-optic communication.
 The arrayed waveguide grating (AWG) which are commonly used as optical (de)multiplexers in wavelength division multiplexed (WDM) fibre-optic communication systems are an example of a photonic integrated circuit.
 Another example in fibre-optic communication systems is the externally modulated laser (EML) which combines a distributed feedback laser diode with an electro-absorption modulator.

 The PICs can also increase bandwidth and data transfer speeds by deploying few-modes optical planar waveguides.
 Especially, if modes can be easily converted from conventional single-mode planar waveguides into few-mode waveguides, and selectively excite the desired modes.
 For example, a bidirectional spatial mode slicer and combiner can be used to achieve the desired higher or lower-order modes.
 Its principle of operation depends on cascading stages of V-shape and/ or M-shape graded-index planar waveguides.

-Not only can PICs increase bandwidth and data transfer speeds, they can reduce energy consumption in data centres, which spend a large proportion of energy on cooling servers.
+PICs also reduce energy consumption in data centres.
+Researchers at Columbia Engineering integrated optical elements into computing chips, decreasing the amount of energy and space required for data transfer in interconnected systems.
+Their system had a bandwidth of 800 Gb/s and a density of 5.3 Tb/s/mm².

 Healthcare and medicine

-Using advanced biosensors and creating more affordable diagnostic biomedical instruments, integrated photonics opens the door to lab-on-a-chip (LOC) technology, cutting waiting times, and taking diagnosis out of laboratories and into the hands of doctors and patients.
-Based on an ultrasensitive photonic biosensor, SurfiX Diagnostics' diagnostics platform provides a variety of point-of-care tests.
-Similarly, Amazec Photonics has developed a fibre optic sensing technology with photonic chips which enables high-resolution temperature sensing (fractions of 0.1 milliKelvin) without having to inject the temperature sensor within the body.
-This way, medical specialists are able to measure both cardiac output and circulating blood volume from outside the body.
-Another example of optical sensor technology is EFI's "OptiGrip" device, which offers greater control over tissue feeling for minimal invasive surgery.
+PICs are being developed for use as biosensors in medicine to provide faster tests and imaging for radiation therapy.
+Amazec Photonics has developed a photonic sensor which enables external temperature sensing with sub-millikelvin precision.
+This increase in precision allows medical specialists to better measure cardiac output and circulating blood volume to monitor for heart disease.
+Optical sensors are also used in EFI's Optirip device, which offers greater tissue feeling for minimally invasive surgery.